JeffToken31/holbertonschool-hbnb/part3/hbnb/README.md

         self._storage[obj.id] = obj
 ```

-This code from repository.py shows how objects are saved in memory using a dictionary.
-Each object is stored with its id as the key, making it easy to retrieve or update.
+This example shows how the InMemoryRepository works: it stores each object in a dictionary using the object’s ID as a key, making it easy to retrieve, update, or delete later.
+This pattern is particularly useful for development or unit testing without a real database.

 👉 This layer helps you keep the storage logic **separate** from your business logic and routes.